b23prodtm/HuewizPi/README.md

 ### DNS probe URL on the internet
 If you encounter difficulties by connecting to the internet through thewifi hotspot, it's because of an incorrect DNS setup.
-Run the folloying command on the host machine, it should return a valid dns from your ISP:
+Run the folloying command on the host machine, it should return a valid dns from your ISP, in a (docker) shell instance:

    ```systemd-resolve --status```